Distillation Robustifies Unlearning: Abstract

 \section{Abstract}

-Current LLM unlearning methods are not robust: they can be reverted easily with a few steps of finetuning.
-This is true even for the idealized unlearning method of training to imitate an oracle model that was never exposed to unwanted information, suggesting that output-based finetuning is insufficient to achieve robust unlearning.
-In a similar vein, we find that training a randomly initialized student to imitate an unlearned model transfers desired behaviors while leaving undesired capabilities behind.
-In other words, distillation robustifies unlearning.
-Building on this insight, we propose Unlearn-Noise-Distill-on-Outputs (UNDO), a scalable method that distills an unlearned model into a partially noised copy of itself.
+Current LLM unlearning methods are not robust.
+A few steps of finetuning can revert their effects.
+We begin by showing that this is true even for an idealized form of unlearning: training to imitate a model that was never trained on unwanted information.
+This shows that training a model can drastically modify its input-output behavior while leaving its underlying capabilities intact.
+In light of this dynamic, we show our main result.
+Training a randomly initialized student on the outputs of an unlearned model transfers behaviors while leaving latent capabilities behind.
+In short, \textit{distillation robustifies unlearning}.
+Based on this result, we propose Unlearn-Noise-Distill-on-Outputs (UNDO), a scalable method that distills an unlearned model into a noised copy of itself.
 UNDO introduces a tunable tradeoff between compute cost and robustness, establishing a new Pareto frontier on synthetic language and arithmetic tasks.
 At its strongest setting, UNDO matches the robustness of a model retrained from scratch with perfect data filtering while using only 60-80\% of the compute and requiring only 0.01\% of the pretraining data to be labeled.
 We also show that UNDO robustifies unlearning on the more realistic Weapons of Mass Destruction Proxy (WMDP) benchmark.
 Since distillation is widely used in practice, incorporating an unlearning step beforehand offers a convenient path to robust capability removal.